 Battery back-up sump pumps can range in size from 400 gallons per hour to 3,000 gallons per hour.
 There are also charts available that can help you know how long your primary sump pump will run on a full charge.
 Unlike a car battery, the battery in the back-up sump pump is designed to withstand long periods of not being used.
 They should also come with an automatic battery charger to recharge your batteries after use.

-If you need a battery back-up sump pump installed, don’t hesitate to call Precision Plumbing, Heating and Cooling.
+If you need a battery back-up sump pump installed, don’t hesitate to call Precision Plumbing, Sewer Drain Cleaning.
 Our services are always available in suburban Chicagoland.
 Our service is always professional, courteous and efficient.